Enalean/tuleap-documentation-en/languages/en/deploy.rst

 ============================ ============== =============================================
 The Future                   Status         As platform administrator, what should I do ?
 ============================ ============== =============================================
-SOAP API                     Removed        End-users should switch to REST API PHP Wiki                     Removed        Switch to Mediawiki PROFTPd                      End of support End-users should use document/frs instead Realtime server using NodeJS Replaced       (To be announced)
+PHP Wiki                     Removed        Switch to Mediawiki PROFTPd                      End of support End-users should use document/frs instead Realtime server using NodeJS Replaced       (To be announced)